harshesh21/MachineLearning/README.md

 * **Deployment:** Docker

 ## Architecture
-1. **The Data:** Trained on the Kaggle USA Real Estate Dataset, specifically filtered for the Houston market.
-Categorical variables (Zip Codes) were one-hot encoded, resulting in a 123-column sparse feature matrix.
+1. **The Data:** Trained on the Kaggle USA Real Estate Dataset.
+Categorical variables (Zip Codes) are one-hot encoded, resulting in a sparse feature matrix.
 2. **The Ensemble Model:**
    * **PyTorch Neural Network:** A 4-layer feedforward network (128 -> 64 -> 32 -> 1) trained with Huber Loss and Adam optimizer.
 Dropout layers (10%) were utilized to prevent overfitting.
    * **XGBoost:** A gradient-boosted tree model to capture non-linear geographical splits.